ITFC Win the UEFA Cup

 The 2nd leg fell on mum’s birthday so I couldn’t go to the football as dad had taken her out (I think they went to the Labour Club for a couple of drinks and a bag of pork scratchings).
 Tracey was babysitting and her mates came round.
 They all went upstairs to put make up on and other stuff that 15-year old girls do.
 I was watching Coronation Street and Paula was yet again hogging the fire, I’m quite surprised she never burnt her fanny the amount of time she spent pointing it at the fire.

 When Corrie finished I went upstairs to listen to the second half.
 On my way past Tracey’s room I had a peek through the door to see Dee Dee Mills and Elizabeth Turner in their undies.
 It was nice.
 Unfortunately I got caught looking, for punishment I had to sit on the chair whilst Tracey and her sadistic mates covered me in make up.
-Now all these years later I can only dream of 3 fifteen year old girls wearing only their bras and knickers playing games with me.
 By the time I’d washed all the gunk from my face the second half had finished, town run out 3-1 winners and were in the semis.

 We faced Cologne in the semis.
 Yet again the old man had spent all the money so I missed out on a major semi-final.
 The game was won by a goal by Warky and set up a tense 2nd leg.
 The night of the 2nd leg clashed with my acting debut, Causton Junior School.
 I played Baron Useless who was the father of Cinderella.
 The pantomime was nearly called off due to a bit of dissension in the ranks.
 Here we were 10 years old and the annual panto was almost brought to an early end by bitchy girls.
 Nicola Finch Anderson Read wanted to be Cinders but that role went to Lisa Frankland, in support of her mate Karen Burgess refused to be the evil stepmother, all this happened on the day of the first performance, luckily Michael Hogan stepped in and gave an Oscar winning performance as my wife.